Dear Year 4,

-Our PE slots for this half-term will be one on a Monday and a Tuesday.
+Our PE slots for the second half term will be on a Monday and Tuesday.
 Tuesdays will be the Year 3/4 bubble's day in the Hall so we will have a small assembly that morning and the use of the Hall for PE in the afternoon.
-As we will not be in school uniform to start the year, the children will need to be in suitable clothing for doing PE on the days they have it and please be aware we will be outside when possible so layers are good.
+Children should come to school in their PE clothing on a Monday and Tuesday.
 Earrings must be taken out for PE and we would thoroughly recommend not wearing them on days when there is PE.

-The Curriculum News, available below, outlines the topics we will be focusing on in each area of the curriculum during the Autumn Term.
 We hope you will continue to support your children at home with Home Learning activities, especially reading, spellings and learning multiplication tables.
-There is the National Times Tables test for Year 4s at the end of the year so that is something we will hope to do really well in as a class.
-Outside of the above, we will set 2 pieces of Home Learning a week and we would expect the children to spend about 20 minutes on each.
+There is the National Times Tables test for Year 4s at the end of the year (postponed but we may still do the unofficial one) so that is something we will hope to do really well in as a class.
+For the Summer term, we will revert back to 2 pieces of Home Learning a week and we would expect the children to spend about 20 minutes on each.
 Maths will be set on a Wednesday for the following Monday and English set on a Friday for the following Wednesday.
-Home learning will be quarantined once handed in so please make sure it is handed in on time as anything late impacts on when feedback can be given. **Please note, Home Learning and Library slots will begin the w/c 28th September.**
+Home learning will be quarantined once handed in so please make sure it is handed in on time as anything late impacts on when feedback can be given.

 There will be regular Home Learning as mentioned above and we often follow this up in class so please ensure your child completes tasks by the given deadlines.
 Children should write Home Learning tasks and any reminders in their Home Learning Diary every day.
 If there is no Home Learning they should write “No HL” so parents know they haven’t just forgotten to write it down!
 Please sign the diaries during the week as these will be collected in on a Friday, to be quarantined, and checked on Monday each week.
 This is an excellent way to communicate too, so feel free to send any non-urgent messages using it.
 Diaries should still be in school every day.